Updated for 2026

 Service Projects in Fairfax County

 Reston Community Center invites everyone to come together to celebrate Dr. King's legacy through acts of service.
-RCC is collaborating with the Cathy Hudgins Community Center, Reston Association, Cornerstones, and The Closet for community service initiatives on January 13.
+RCC is collaborating with the Reston Association, Cornerstones, and The Closet for community service initiatives on January 17.
 Indoor tasks include sorting and arranging items from The Closet and preparing bag lunches for the Embry Rucker Community Shelter.
 Beyond indoor activities, there will be opportunities for outdoor projects, including cleaning up nearby pathways and other outdoor areas.
 Registration is required through Reston Association.

-Frying Pan Farm Park pays tribute to Martin Luther King Jr. Service on January 15.
-Guests who register can partake in interactive stations to learn about the Civil Rights Movement and take part in community service projects.
-This special event offers families the chance to come together, contribute to the community, and enjoy some family-friendly fun.
+Frying Pan Farm Park pays tribute to Martin Luther King Jr. with a Service and Learning Day on January 19.
+Guests who register can participate in interactive stations to learn about the Civil Rights Movement and engage in community service projects.
+This special event provides families with the opportunity to come together, contribute to the community, and enjoy some family-friendly fun.
+All participants must be registered.

 Make a Difference in the Greater Washington, DC Area

-Service projects are taking place beyond Fairfax County, extending to areas like Arlington, Alexandria, and neighboring D.C., ensuring that this day of service is acknowledged throughout Northern Virginia.
+Service projects are taking place beyond Fairfax County, extending to areas like Arlington, Alexandria, and neighboring D.C., ensuring that this day of service is acknowledged throughout the DMV.

 Arlington and Washington, DC Area